Prep School Life

 The school day is made up of 10 periods of 35 minute lessons although many of these are timetabled as longer double lessons to make the most of our outstanding facilities for art, drama, outdoor learning, music, sport and STEAM.
 Games and PE lessons take place on four out of five or five out of six days, where children receive dedicated sports coaching and/or compete in sports fixtures.
 All year groups receive class music lessons and individual music lessons are available at an additional cost, which are timetabled alongside normal lessons.

-The Headmaster leads an assembly twice a week.
+The Head leads an assembly twice a week.
 There are also individual house assemblies held each week.
 Assemblies are a time for celebrating children’s achievements as well as welcoming visiting speakers or members of the school community to speak about a variety of topics.

 The school day is a long one and therefore no formal homework is set.
 Supervised Prep takes place at school which allows time for individual study.
 Younger children are encouraged to read at home and also to follow up topics that have been covered at school.
 Children may also be asked to learn for tests and of course, revise at exam times.